Academy Council Terms of Reference

 Terms of office: 4 years; or length of employment in the case of Principal and Executive Principal / Senior Principal

-In attendance: The Academy Business Manager, members of the leadership team as required, members of the Executive Team as required.
+In attendance: The Senior Operations Manager, members of the leadership team as required, members of the Executive Team as required.